VisualFP/docs/SA/design_concept/content/design/design_iteration_2.typ

 project advisor Prof. Dr. Farhad D. Mehta suggested an additional design, which combines some aspects of the previous proposals and adds some new ideas.

+In this section, we explore this suggestion in more detail.

 #include_section("design_concept/content/design/design_iteration_2_proposal.typ", heading_increase: 1)

 == Decisions